pdc-quantum/qml-cad/README.md

 ### Previous notebooks

-The previous other notebooks explore the metrics obtained by classical and quantum support vector machine with different random seeds for the partition into training and test sets.
+The previous other notebooks explore the metrics obtained by classical and quantum support vector machine with different random states for the partition into training and test sets.

 Two versions: the eleven feature regularly tested in classical ML and the eight feature exhibiting the best correlation with the label CAD / NoCAD

+These notebooks were edited on end january 2022.
+The random state set is know made of the 100 first prime numbers.
+They include now 11-qubit SVM version for 11 features and 8-qubit SVM version for 8 features, in addition to the 4-qubits SVM.

 The dataset was obtained  from: https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive